The Planets Bend Between Us: Reception

 The single's release saw it being generally panned.
 CityLife's Sarah Walters reviewed the single negatively and gave it 2 stars out of 5.
 She wrote that the re-working did not add much and did the song more bad than good.
 She also said that Snow Patrol did not need to change their "winning formula".
 The Daily Record's Rick Fulton too gave the single 2 stars out of 5.
 He felt that the band had leaned towards writing ballads after the success of "Chasing Cars."
 In his words: "Ever since the success of 'Chasing Cars', the band have jettisoned their punky dance leanings for lily-livered ballads that wring their puny hands with grave yearning.
 Find your fire before you melt into nothing."
 Clash's Mike Diver reviewed the single negatively as well, calling it "a bit too safe, really – I would have liked to hear some more development in their sound."
 He felt the song was a nice album track, but didn't have the potential to be a single.
 He finished his review stating he'd "like to hear something bolder, with more depth", and he felt "that’s what they need now to boost their credibility."
 The Sunday Mail's Avril Cadden, however reviewed the single positively, awarding it 3 stars out of 5.
 He called the song "a slow burner, a gentle track with Gary Lightbody's vocals almost whisper like."
 He wrote though the track didn't stand out, "it glides along effortlessly and lovestruck couples might like it."

 The single peaked at #8 on the Dutch Tipparade, a chart which features the Top 30 singles of the week which have a chance to appear in the Dutch Top 40.
 It dropped out in week 29 after spending seven weeks on the chart.
 The single also made it to #42 on the UK Airplay Chart.

-The song was used in the TV show Numb3rs in episode 16, season 6.